djcohen03/MachineLearning/bayes/README.md

 # Naive Bayes
 This repository holds a Naive Bayes classification training/predicting class, inspired by the excellent `scikit-learn` package!
+Please read: [Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier)

 ## How-To:
 I have had some succes using a workflow roughly as follows:
-1. Obtain some input and output data.
-Note that input data must be 2-D, and output data must be a 1-D list/array!
+1. Obtain some 2-D input and 1-D output data
 2. Choose an a priori output distribution:
     - Choose **Uniform** if the outputs are expected to be roughly uniform
-    - Choose **Multinomial** if we suspect that the output distribution is _nonuniform_
+    - Choose **Multinomial** if we suspect that the output distribution is _nonuniform_ (see: [Multinomial distribution](https://en.wikipedia.org/wiki/Multinomial_distribution))
 3. Create/Train the classifier with the class methods `BayesClassifier.uniform` or `BayesClassifier.multinomial`

 And that should be it!
-The result should be an object capable of predicting outputs, given an input.
+The result should be an object capable of predicting outputs with the `nbc.predict(input)` prediction method!

 ## Class Documentation